-- reinvested.
-Alternatively, it could have remained in the bank account, earning 2% interest. - Fidelity took the annual administration charge of £504 for the 2016/17 SIPP year from the cash contained in the bank account before it was transferred to the MC SIPP.
-This was because the SIPP anniversary date fell within the transfer period.
-Flemmings argued that the charge would not have become due if Fidelity had completed the transfer more quickly. - 9.
+- Fidelity took the annual administration charge of £504 for the 2016/17 SIPP year from the cash contained in the bank account before it was transferred to the MC SIPP.
+This was because the SIPP anniversary date fell within the transfer period and would not have become due if Fidelity had completed the transfer more quickly. - 9.
 Fidelity responded on 16 March 2016.
 It said: - In-specie transfers often take longer than cash-only transfers; and Mr H's SIPP held several external investments. - It processed the transfer request in accordance with its service standard of a five working day turnaround for completion of individual tasks. - When completing transfers, it always retains a cash balance in the SIPP account to ensure there is enough money to cover any charges that are outstanding at the end of the process.
-This is because it does not know the total charges that are due until the transfer is completed and as such, the cash in the bank account was retained until the transfer was concluded. - The SIPP terms and conditions say that the annual administration charge is payable on the SIPP anniversary date.
+This is because it does not know the total charges that are due until the process is completed and as such, the cash in the bank account was retained until the transfer was completed. - The SIPP terms and conditions say that the annual administration charge is payable on the SIPP anniversary date.
 In Mr H's case this was 12 January 2016 and so it was entitled to deduct this fee from the final holding transferred to the MD SIPP. - The SIPP was held in several separate, individual arrangements, depending on how and when the payments were received.
 As a result, the cash assets could only have been transferred first by way of a partial transfer, which financial advisers are required to specifically request.
-Fidelity noted that Flemmings had previously requested several partial transfers on behalf of other clients and so ought to have been aware of the relevant process..
+Fidelity noted that Flemmings had previously requested several partial transfers on behalf of other clients.